 - 1. Define the strategic aims and objectives of the Trust. - 2.
 Approve proposals for ensuring quality and developing clinical governance in services provided by the Trust, having regard to any guidance issued by the Secretary of State. - 3.
 Approve the Trust's policies and procedures for the management of risk. - 4.
 Approve Outline and Final Business Cases for Capital Investment and Service Developments. - 5.
 Approve budgets. - 6.
 Approve annually the Trust's proposed organisational development proposals. - 7.
 Approve, or otherwise proposals for acquisition, disposal or change of use of land and/or buildings in line with the Standing Orders and Standing Financial Instructions. - 8.
 Approve PFI proposals. - 9.
 Approve the opening of bank accounts. - 10.
-Approve proposals on individual contracts (other than NHS contracts) of a capital or revenue nature amounting to, or likely to amount to over £500,000. - 11.
+Approve proposals on individual contracts (other than NHS contracts) of a capital or revenue nature amounting to, or likely to amount to over £1m in a single year (or £1.25m across multiple years). - 11.
 Approve proposals in individual cases for the write off of losses or making of special payments above the limits of delegation to the Chief Executive and Director of Finance (for losses and special payments) previously approved by the Board. - 12.
-Approve individual compensation payments (other than those delegated to the Remuneration and Terms of Service Committee). - 13.
+Approve individual compensation payments (other than those delegated to the Remuneration and Nominations Committee). - 13.
 Approve proposals for action on litigation against or on behalf of the Trust where the quantum exceeds the delegated budget authority of the Chief Executive. - 14.
-Review use of NHSLA risk pooling schemes.
+Review use of NHS Resolution risk pooling schemes.